NaelaAssaf/WebTech/md/02-html-intro.md

     > Let's make hello world bold in this sentence.

-* Print the following text so `hello world` is crossed of.
+* Print the following text so `hello world` is crossed off.

     > Let's strike hello world in this sentence.
 ]])